Hayley Ladd: Manchester United

 On 5 June 2019, Ladd agreed to sign with Manchester United ahead of the team's first season in the FA WSL.
 Ladd made her debut for Manchester United against Manchester City in the FA WSL on 7 September 2019, a 1–0 loss in the inaugural Manchester derby.
 She scored her first goal for the club on 21 November 2019 in an 11–1 League Cup Group Stage victory over Championship team Leicester City.
 At the end of her debut season with the club she was named Manchester United Women's Player of the Year.

 On 24 February 2021, Ladd signed a contract extension with Manchester United until June 2023 with the option of a further year.
 She signed a further extension until 2025 on 14 December 2023.

 Everton

 On 8 January 2025, it was announced that Ladd had signed for Everton.
 Ten days later, on 18 January, she made her debut for the club in a 1–1 draw against Aston Villa.

+Crystal Palace

+On 11 January 2026, Ladd was announced at Crystal Palace on a two and a half year contract.